johngaynor/calorie-tracker/README.md

 ## V4 Anticipated Releases
 - Fix bug where deleting last ingredient from a recipe deletes the recipe itself
 - Add catch to make sure macros cannot be negative
+- New routing for custom categories
+- Possibility to add custom category for recipes

 ## Author